Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Introduction

 For the second column, Solodov\footnote{V.V.
 Solodov did not publish the proof.
-Tha main argument is that actions on~$\RR$, for which every element acts with at most one fixed point, are conjugated to affine actions.} proved the equivalence between cell~2 and cell~3.
+The main argument is that actions on~$\RR$, for which every non-trivial element acts with at most one fixed point, are conjugated to affine actions.
+Apply this to the stable and unstable leaf spaces in the orbit space, defined in Section \ref{section-orbitspace}} proved the equivalence between cell~1 and cell~2.
 The equivalence between the~$2^{nd}$ and~$3^{rd}$ cells follows from Schwartzman-Sullivan's Theorem on cross-sections \cite{Schwartzman57,Sullivan76}.
-The equivalence with the~$4^{th}$ cell is well known and more elementary.
+The equivalence between the $2^{nd}$ and $4^{th}$ cells is well known and more elementary.

+One important corollary of the main theorem was communicated by Barthelmé and Bowden.
+They prove together with Mann \cite[Theorem 1.11]{Barthelme21} that on a given 3-manifold, there exists at most finitely many Reeb-Anosov flows, up to orbit equivalence.

+\begin{maincorollary} On a given closed 3-manifold, there exists at most finitely many $\RR$-covered Anosov flows up to orbit equivalence. \end{maincorollary}

 \vline